powersync-ja/powersync-kotlin-swift-demo/README.md

 2. In Xcode:
 - Reset Packages: File -> Packages -> Reset Package Caches
-- Build project: Product -> Clean Build Folder; then Build.
+- Clean Build: Product -> Clean Build Folder.

+## Run project

+Build the project, launch the app and sign in with the test user you created in Supabase earlier.